Cleaner Wrasse MED

 They are found in coral reefs and lagoons in the Indo-Pacific region and can grow to a maximum size of 5 1/2 inches (14cm).

 Cleaner Wrasses' main natural carnivorous diet consists of ectoparasites and dead tissue from the fish that visit the wrasse’s cleaning station.

 Tank Recommendations for Cleaner Wrasse

-The minimum size of your tank should be at least 50 gallons (190 litres).
+The minimum size of your tank should be at least 50 gallons (190 liters).
 As mentioned before the cleaner wrasse should be housed with plenty of larger suitable fish due to diet and eating habits.